Laefy/CPP_Exercises/tests/ex1/test14-move2.md

 Q22.5:
   * a.
-Which copy from above did it prevent?
+Which copy from which case did it prevent?
   * b.
-Is there still too many copies in some cases?
+Are there unnecessary copies in some cases?

 Using the move semantics